January 29, 2014

 BTG plc: Interim Management Statement

-BTG plc (LSE: BTG), the specialist healthcare company, today announces its interim management statement for the period from 1 April 2013 to 15 July 2013.
+BTG plc (LSE: BTG), the specialist healthcare company, provides the following update for the period from 1 October 2013 to 28 January 2014.

 Rolf Soderstrom, Chief Financial Officer

 Ben Atwell/Simon Conway

 +44 (0)20 7831 3113

 BTG is an international specialist healthcare company that is developing and commercializing products targeting acute care, cancer and vascular diseases.
 The company has diversified revenues from sales of its own marketed products and from royalties on partnered products, and is seeking to acquire new programmes and products to develop and market to specialist physicians.